GraphPrompt: Graph-Based Prompt Templates for Biomedical Synonym Prediction: Problem Statement

-\subsection{Base model}
+\subsection{Base Model}

-\end{shrinkeq} We first introduce a base model that only considers the textual information of synonyms and entities while disregarding the graph structure.
+We first introduce a base model that only considers the textual information of synonyms and entities while disregarding the graph structure.
 Following the previous work \citep{sung2020biomedical}, the base model uses two encoders to calculate the similarity between the queried synonym $s$ and the candidate entity $v$.
 The first encoder $\Enc_s$ encodes the queried synonym into the dense representation $\uu_s=\Enc_s(t_s)$.
 The second encoder $\Enc_v$ encodes the candidate entity into the dense representation $\uu_v=\Enc_v(t_v)$.
-Then the predicted probability of choosing entity $v$ is calculated as: \begin{shrinkeq}{-1ex}

-\end{shrinkeq} where $Q$ is defined as $Q(\uu_v, \uu_s)=\exp(\uu_v \trans \uu_s)$.
+Then the predicted probability of choosing entity $v$ is calculated as $P(\uu_v|\uu_s)=\frac{Q(\uu_v, \uu_s)}{\sum_{v'\in \mathcal{V}} Q(\uu_{v'}, \uu_s)}$, where $Q$ is defined as $Q(\uu_v, \uu_s)=\exp(\uu_v \trans \uu_s)$.
 We select BioBERT with $\CLS$ readout function as $\Enc_v$ and $\Enc_s$, and share the parameters between both encoders.
 Following \citet{sung2020biomedical}, the input $t_v$ and $t_s$ are designed as $\LQ\CLS \ v\ \SEP\RQ$ and $\LQ\CLS\ s\ \SEP\RQ$ respectively.
 In practice, we find that the initial $\CLS$ output vectors are fairly close.
 This can result in large positive $\uu_v \trans\uu_s$, which leads to slow convergence and potential numerical issues, yet it is not addressed by BioSyn \citep{sung2020biomedical}.
 To alleviate this issue, we use a trainable 1-d BatchNorm layer and redefine our similarity function $Q$ as: \begin{shrinkeq}{-1ex} \end{shrinkeq}

 When the candidate entity set is large, back-propagating through $\uu_v$ results in high memory complexity due to the construction of $|\mathcal{V}|$ computation graphs to get $\uu_{v'}$.
 To tackle this problem, we apply the stop gradient trick to $\uu_{v'}$, following \citet{sung2020biomedical}.
 Besides, we utilize the \textit{hard negative} strategy following \citet{sung2020biomedical} by sampling difficult negative candidates $\mathcal{U} \subset \mathcal{V}$.
 The loss function is defined as: \begin{shrinkeq}{-1ex} \end{shrinkeq} where $\sg$ denotes the stop gradient operation.
 Besides, To further save computation time, we cache the values of $\sg(\uu_{v'}), v'\in \mathcal{V}$ and iteratively update them.
-See more details for the base model in \ref{subsec:appendixA2}.

-\subsection{Prompt model}
+\subsection{Prompt Model}